Sami Aslam

 In March 2019, he was named in Punjab's squad for the 2019 Pakistan Cup.
 In September 2019, he was named in Southern Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

 In November 2020, Aslam ended his career in Pakistan, with an aim of possibly representing the United States.
-He would be eligible to play for USA on November 2023.
+He would be eligible to play for USA in November 2023.
 In June 2021, Aslam was selected in the players' draft ahead of the Minor League Cricket tournament.

+In March 2023, Aslam was drafted to the Texas Super Kings in Round 5 for Major League Cricket.